 - That Man Is Dead: Formerly known as Esmerelda.
 Tiamat took over her body and mind.
 Which makes the artwork image you can see after completing the game where Esmerelda says goodbye to Barasur before departing with the ship a real Tear Jerker.

 - Tragic Monster: To Barasur, who is solely to blame for her current situation and they both know it.

 - With Great Power Comes Great Insanity: Though it's not clear how much is due to this, and how much is due to 300-some years of isolation.

 Zawu is a mysterious robed woman who guides Hilbert after telling him that he is the descendant of the hero Alexander.
 She reveals little that is not essential, only saying that Hilbert must become a hero in order to lead mankind against the soon-to-awaken demons.

-Redemption Demotion: You fight her immediately before she joins the party.
-She promptly loses her HP to One attack and most of her very high stats.
+- Redemption Demotion: You fight her immediately before she joins the party.
+She promptly loses her HP to 1 attack and most of her very high stats.
 Weakly justified, as she says that she was "using the last of the shield's power".